Travel Vaccines and Advice for Burkina Faso

 It’s important to note that weather patterns may vary from year to year.
 Visitors should check the local weather forecast before traveling and pack appropriate clothing.

-How Safe is Burkina Faso?
+How Safe Is Burkina Faso?

 If you are planning to travel to Burkina Faso, there are some things you can do to stay safe.